collboard/owbi/README.md

 -   ▱▱▱▱ Trello
 -   ▰▱▱▱ Any online tool

-_Note: We will be happy to recieve ideas & pull requests._
+_Note: We will be happy to receive ideas & pull requests._

 # 📝 Whitepaper

 Our goal is to capture all **essential features of the whiteboards**.
-Thay at the first glance seem to be simmilar as images or documents but they are definitelly specific.
+They at the first glance seem to be similar to images or documents but they are specific.

 -   Enable to extend the format with new features specific to each platform but still be able to use some basic common features
 -   Support for infinitely large whiteboards
 -   Support of both vector and raster graphics
--   Keep information who and when created the board
+-   Keep information on who and when created the board
 -   Preserve history
--   Decentralize & distribute storage of the whiteboards
+-   Decentralize & distribute the storage of the whiteboards

 ## 📁 File for offline use